 - Web Accessibility 101: Effective Color Contrast

 - Web Accessibility 101: Screen Magnification & Reflow in Acrobat Reader

-When creating a new page, be sure that the title is descriptive of what is on that page.
-This will help search engines find the page as well.
+The page title is descriptive of what is on that page.
+This helps search engines find the page as well.

-Always start with the page title and render it heading level H1.
-Do not use H1 for anything else.
-In most cases start page headings with H2, and progress down as necessary.
-Always drop down only one level at a time.
-For example, do not skip from an H2 to an H4 tag.
-If any level of header text is too large or too small, you can manually adjust it on that particular page in the WordPress editor, while still keeping the same heading level for a screen reader.
+Page titles are always heading level H1 and we do not use H1 for anything else.
+In most cases we start page headings with H2, and progress down as necessary, dropping only one level at a time.
+For example, we do not skip from an H2 to an H4 tag.
+If any level of header text is too large or too small, we manually adjust it on that particular page, while still keeping the same heading level for a screen reader.

 We try to use images only for decorative purposes.
 If the image holds content, either we will include the content in the page text, or in an alt text tag.
 Decorative images do not have alt tags.

-To check the accessibility of a website, go to WAVE (Web Accessibility Evaluation Tool), where you simply enter the URL of the page you want to review.
+We use WAVE (Web Accessibility Evaluation Tool) as a quick check of a page.
+You simply enter the URL of the page you want to review.

 WebAIM’s WCAG 2.0 Checklist is WebAIM’s interpretation of WCAG guidelines with recommended techniques for following those guidelines.
 This is not an official checklist.

-This website is maintained by Betsy Street and Steve Bigaj in the School of Arts, Education and Humanities at Keene State College.
+This website is maintained by Betsy Street and Steve Bigaj in the Education Department at Keene State College.
 Please contact us with any questions or suggestions.
 We are continually updating and improving it.